lerina/lerina.github.io/html/code/FiTCode/FiT⁄Code.md

 - Printing is detestable to tests.
 To make a function to be testable, Rather than print the item, have the function simply return the data we want.
 Now, we can test it.
+In general: write code that interacts with abstract interfaces, which can be mocked for tests, rather than concrete implementations, which can't.
 - Avoid Functional Complexities
 Simplicity is important.
 Break down tasks into manageable units, focusing on one function or feature at a time.
 - Tests should be atomic, focusing on specific behaviors and functionalities.
 Keep them short, enhancing readability and maintainability and easing the debugging process.
 Atomic tests pinpoint issues more precisely, facilitating quicker resolutions.